Vijay6868/deal-mobile-application/README.md

 # deal-mobile-application
-#Use can browse different deals
+# User can browse different deals in the app, Featured Deals app displayed on Home page.
+# User able to filter the deals